matthewbates/nasa-project/notes/npm.md

 # INSTALLING NODEMON

 Nodemon is a tool that helps develop Node.js based applications by automatically restarting the Node.js application when file changes in the directory are detected

+# --SAVE-DEV

+Used for npm package installation for the development of the project.
+Not needed to run our project in production